Gabriel2409/docker-tuto/Readme.md

 - To force docker to kill the process once he attains a specific level or RAM : `docker container run --memory 32m estesp/hogit`

+Note : set a soft limit with `--memory-reservation 16m`

 ### CPU :

 - use 4 cores `docker run -it --rm progrium/stress --cpu 4`
 - use 0.5 cores `docker run --cpus 0.5 -it --rm progrium/stress --cpu 4`
+- use only core 1 and 3 : `docker container run --cpuset-cpus 0,3 nginx`

 ## Ownership